 On this earth day, engage all your senses as you connect with nature.
-Carley Sefton opens up by#1 use your sight to observe on the behavior of nature as you bath in the forest. #2 sniff through the leaves and tree barks. #3 connect with nature through touch using your hands, feet and face.
-Earthling with feet has been proven to boost the health stature of man through absorption of electrons which brings balance to the body. #4 What’s safe to eat in the forest? and #5 connect with the sounds of nature such as the melodious singing of birds.
+Carley Sefton opens up by#1 use your sight to observe on the behavior of nature as you bathe in the forest. #2 Sniff through the leaves and tree barks. #3 Connect with nature through touch using your hands, feet, and face.
+Earthling with feet has been proven to boost the health stature of man through the absorption of electrons which brings balance to the body. #4 What’s safe to eat in the forest? and #5 connect with the sounds of nature such as the melodious singing of birds.

 This article was written by Mary Aming’a.